tektutor/openshift-administration/Day1/README.md

 - the bootkube process shuts down the temporary control plane in the bootsrap vm and master nodes take over from here
 </pre>

-## Info - How does the RHEL based worker nodes join the OpenShift cluser?
+## Info - How RHEL based worker nodes joins the OpenShift cluster?
 <pre>
 - Once the RHEL OS is installed on the worker node, we need to manually install   \
 	cri-o \